Peter

 “So there you have it,” Sensei Rob said.
 “That’s why I have to leave suddenly every now and then.”

-Rob didn’t talk after that, but he looked at Peter expectantly.
+Rob didn’t say more, but he looked at Peter expectantly.

 “Oh.
 Am I allowed to talk now?”
 Peter asked.